H1B Visa

 The occupation you will be going into as an H-1B worker requires the following:

-• An unrestricted state license, registration, or certification that allows the immigrant worker to perform their specialty occupation.
+- An unrestricted state license, registration, or certification allows the immigrant worker to perform their specialty occupation.

-These requirements are in place for the foreign worker and the position the employer is advertising.
-For example, if the foreign worker has a bachelor’s degree in the specialty area, but the employer does not require it, they will not be eligible to apply for a standard H-1B visa.
+These requirements apply to both the foreign worker and the job position.
+For instance, if the foreign worker has a bachelor’s degree in the specialty area but the job does not require such a degree, they will not be eligible to apply for a standard H-1B visa.

-The same requirements apply if you are applying for an H-1B1 visa, but you must also prove that you are a Chilean or Singaporean national.
+The exact requirements apply if you are applying for an H-1B1 visa, but you must also prove that you are a Chilean or Singaporean national.

 H-1B2 Nonimmigrant Visa

-The same requirements for a bachelor’s degree in a specialty occupation are in place for the H-1B2 visa.
-However, there are some additional requirements that must be followed.
-There are the below:
+The requirements for a bachelor’s degree in a specialty occupation are in place for the H-1B2 visa.
+However, some additional requirements must be followed.
+These are the below:

-• A description of what the foreign worker’s duties will be and the dates on which they will be performing them.
+- A description of the foreign worker’s duties and the dates they will perform them.

-• Information on the other nonimmigrants currently employed on the project and those whose employment ended in the last year.
+- Information on the other nonimmigrants currently employed on the project and those whose employment ended last year.

 H-1B3 Visa